 #########

 You can support the Young Emerging Writers Summer Internship Program by becoming a YEW/The Atlas Sponsor.
-You can use the PDF form linked below to send in a sponsorship contribution to MWC, or use the PayPal button below to make a donation online today.
+You can use the PDF form linked below, or scan the QR code, to send in a sponsorship contribution to MWC, or use the PayPal button below to make a donation online today.
 All donations over $10 will receive a complimentary copy of the most recent issue of The Atlas.
 Thanks for supporting YEW!

 Click here to download a Young Emerging Writers/The Atlas Sponsorship Form

-Funding and material support for the 2023 Young Emerging Writers Summer Internship Program generously provided by the Illinois Arts Council Agency, the Scott County Regional Authority, the Regional Development Authority, Modern Woodmen of America, Illinois Humanities, the CD Wiman Memorial Trust, the Melvin McKay Charitable Trust, the Moline Foundation, the Rock Island Public Library, and Rozz-Tox.
+Funding and material support for the 2024 Young Emerging Writers Summer Internship Program generously provided by the Illinois Arts Council Agency, the Scott County Regional Authority, Modern Woodmen of America, the Hubbell-Waterman Foundation, the CD Wiman Memorial Trust, the Melvin McKay Charitable Trust, the Moline Foundation, the Rock Island Public Library, and Rozz-Tox.